garfieldnate/ray_tracer_challenge/rust_learning_notes.md

 ## VS Code Problems
 * Using MyStruct::new() in a file where it is imported, VS code cannot suggest what to import
 * Oh my gosh waiting for full recompilation everytime I change something, between every accepted suggestion, is awful!
+* Sometimes have to restart to properly analyze a file.
+Particularly, when creating a new file in the bin directory, it won't be analyzed until restarting VS Code.
+*